focyte/Bash-RNAseq/README.md

 #### Files
 - Sequencing read data in the fastq.gz format
-- Index files for the reference genome of interest, in this case Human Genome hg38.
+- Index files for the reference genome of interest, in this case Human Genome hg38
-- Ideally perform your own indexing using STAR aligner or similar tool.
+- Ideally perform your own indexing using software such as [STAR] (https://github.com/alexdobin/STAR) aligner
-- A .gtf file of annotated features of your indexed genome
+- A .gtf file of annotated features for your indexed genome
 - human_splice_sites file for your indexed genome

 ### Usage